avengers-p7/Avengers_P7_Documents/Application_CI/Implementation/Python CI/Declarative Pipeline Python Bugs Analysis/Declarative Pipeline/README.md

 ***
 ## Introduction

 Declarative Pipeline is a streamlined way to define Jenkins pipelines using a structured syntax within a pipeline {} block.
 It offers simplicity, readability, and built-in directives for defining stages, steps, and more.
 It integrates well with the Jenkins UI, provides pipeline visualization, and supports pipeline templates for code reuse.
 It's ideal for teams looking for a straightforward approach to CI/CD pipeline configuration.
+Cilck [**here**](https://github.com/avengers-p7/Documentation/blob/main/Application_CI/Implementation/GenericDoc/jenkinsPipeline.md)

 ***
 ## Why Declarative Pipeline